top of page

 A Shared Ritual

 Pouring water on the stones to create löyly is a communal act, symbolizing respect and care for others in the sauna.
 In Finland, it’s common to pause before pouring water, silently acknowledging the shared experience and the sanctity of the space.
+In fact the first time we ‘raise the löyly’ can be an auspicious moment in the group sauna session.
+It is a shared moment of anticipation, of reverence, of unified intention when coming to sauna.

 The Art of Creating the Perfect Löyly